mah-davarfa/Jammming/README.md

 # 🎵 Jammming - Spotify Playlist Creator

-Jammming is a modern React app that allows users to search for songs, albums, and artists via the Spotify API, preview tracks, create playlists, and save them to their Spotify account.
+Jammming is a full-featured React + Spotify web application that allows users to search for songs, create custom playlists, and manage their Spotify playlists.
+It uses the Spotify Web API for searching, playing previews, and uploading playlists to a user's Spotify account.

 ## 🚀 Demo
-Watch the full demo on YouTube: [Jammming App Demo]:(https://youtu.be/_vE6uD0FLhg) 🌐 Live Site:https://jammming-mahmoud.netlify.app/
+Watch the full demo on YouTube: [Jammming App Demo]:(https://youtu.be/XlmoQKLAJAQ) 🌐 Live Site:https://jammming-mahmoud.netlify.app/
 --------